Queen Victoria Monument, Wellington: Composition

 The monument features a bronze statue of Queen Victoria, atop an Aberdeen granite plinth featuring a plaque and three bronze reliefs, a rare example of New Sculpture design in New Zealand.
 The statue of Victoria itself stands at 305 cm tall, atop a 410 cm tall plinth, for a total height slightly above 7 metres.
-Victoria wears the robe of state, a widow's cap with veil, alongside her tiny crown customarily worn atop the cap.
+Victoria wears the Robe of State, a widow's cap with veil, and her tiny crown customarily worn on top of the cap.
 She holds a royal sceptre in one hand, while in her other she holds the Sovereign's Orb topped with a small winged figure representing Victory.

-The four sides of the monument's plinth are ordained with a series of bronze reliefs designed by Alfred Drury; The Signing of the Treaty of Waitangi; Fine Arts, Literature and Music; and The Inventions of Victoria’s Reign; as well as a Latin plaque bearing Queen Victoria's titles and years of reign.
+The four sides of the monument's plinth are decorated with a series of bronze reliefs designed by Alfred Drury; The Signing of the Treaty of Waitangi; Fine Arts, Literature and Music; and The Inventions of Victoria’s Reign; as well as a latin plaque bearing Queen Victoria's titles and years of reign.
 The three reliefs were constructed with a time-consuming lost-wax cast in order to achieve precise details.

 The depiction of the Treaty of Waitangi was featured on the ten shilling banknote in 1940, as well as on a discarded draft for the Waitangi commemorative crown coin.
 However, this depiction was subject to frequent public criticism due to historical inaccuracies, as well as presenting the treaty outside of the context of later confiscations of Māori land.
-Historian and MP Lindsay Buick described Captain Hobson's depiction in full military dress as a "concession to art", as Hobson had historically rushed to the treaty wearing civilian dress, albeit wearing his uniform's cocked hat.
+Historian and MP Lindsay Buick described Captain Hobson's depiction in full military dress as a "concession to art", as Hobson had actually rushed to the treaty signing wearing civilian dress and his uniform's cocked hat.